pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/__code2_node.md

-Add a package.json file with the following lines to the root of the project’s folder:
+Add a package.json file with the following lines to the root of the project's folder:

 **/package.json**